6 Classification of Crops | Total Growing Period of Crops

 The region where inferior crops can be grown without irrigation is called the semi-arid region.

-The period from the instant of sowing of crops to the instant of harvesting is called crop period.
+The period from the instant of sowing crops to the moment of Harvesting is called the crop period.
 It is also called a growing period.

 Crop period = Harvesting date-Sowing date.

-As the growing amount heavily depends on native circumstances and many other factors.
-In general, it is often assumed that the growing amount for a definite crop is longer once the climate is cool and shorter once the climate is heating.
+Generally, it is often assumed that the growing amount for a definite crop is longer once the climate is cool and shorter once it is heating.

 INDICATIVE VALUES OF THE TOTAL GROWING PERIOD